manumishra12/HooBank_Eth_Application/README.md

 ```
 <p>
     <i>
-       HooBank is a modern banking platform that leverages the power of Ethereum blockchain to provide users with a secure, transparent, and decentralized financial ecosystem.
-The website is built using ReactJS and Tailwind CSS, which ensures that the platform is highly responsive and visually appealing.
-HooBank's user-friendly interface makes it easy for users to access its features, including account management, transaction history, and balance inquiries.
-Additionally, HooBank offers a suite of financial products and services, including loans, savings accounts, and investment opportunities, all powered by the Ethereum blockchain.
+       HooBank is a modern banking platform that leverages the power of the Ethereum blockchain to provide users with a secure, transparent, and decentralized financial ecosystem.
+The website is built using ReactJS and Tailwind CSS, ensuring the platform is highly responsive and visually appealing.
+HooBank's user-friendly interface makes it easy for users to access its features.<br>
     </i>
     <br>